google-deepmind/mujoco/doc/programming.rst

 does not need timing, and in that case there is no reason to call timing functions.

 One part of the simulation pipeline that needs to be monitored closely is the iterative constraint solver.
-The simplest diagnostic here is mjData.solver_iter which shows how many iterations the solver took on the last call to mj_step or mj_forward.
+The simplest diagnostic here is ``mjData.solver_iter`` which shows how many iterations the solver took on the last call to mj_step or ``mj_forward``.
 Note that the solver has tolerance parameters for early termination, so this number is usually smaller than the maximum number of iterations allowed.
-The array mjData.solver contains one :ref:`mjSolverStat` data structure per iteration of the constraint solver, with information about the constraint state and line search.
+The array ``mjData.solver`` contains one :ref:`mjSolverStat` data structure per iteration of the constraint solver, with information about the constraint state and line search.

-When the option :at:`fwdinv` is enabled in mjModel.opt.enableflags, the field mjData.fwdinv is also populated.
+When the option :at:`fwdinv` is enabled in ``mjModel.opt.enableflags``, the field ``mjData.fwdinv`` is also populated.
 It contains the difference between the forward and inverse dynamics, in terms of generalized forces and constraint forces.
 Recall that that the inverse dynamics use analytical formulas and are always exact, thus any discrepancy is due to poor convergence of the iterative solver in the forward dynamics.
-The numbers in mjData.solver near termination have similar order-of-magnitude as the numbers in mjData.fwdinv, but nevertheless these are two different diagnostics.
+The numbers in ``mjData.solver`` near termination have similar order-of-magnitude as the numbers in ``mjData.fwdinv``, but nevertheless these are two different diagnostics.

 Since MuJoCo's runtime works with compiled models, memory is preallocated when a model is compiled or loaded.
 Recall the :ref:`size <size>` element in MJCF, which has the attributes :at:`njmax`, :at:`nconmax` and :at:`nstack`.
-They determine the maximum number of scalar constraints that can be active simultaneously, the maximum number of contact points that can be included in mjData.contact, and the size of the internal stack.
+They determine the maximum number of scalar constraints that can be active simultaneously, the maximum number of contact points that can be included in ``mjData.contact``, and the size of the internal stack.
 How is the user supposed to know what the appropriate settings are?
 If there were a reliable recipe we would have implemented it in the compiler, but there isn't one.
 The theoretical worst-case, namely all geoms contacting all other geoms, calls for huge allocation which is almost never needed in practice.
 So our approach is to provide default settings in MJCF which are sufficient for most models, and allow the user to adjust them manually with the above attributes.
 If the simulator runs out of stack space at runtime it will trigger an error.
 If it runs out of space for contacts or scalar constraints, it will trigger a warning and omit the contacts and constraints that do not fit in the allocated buffers.
 When such errors or warnings are triggered, the user should adjust the sizes.
-The fields mjData.maxuse_stack, mjData.maxuse_con, mjData.maxuse_efc are designed to help with this adjustment.
+The fields ``mjData.maxuse_stack``, ``mjData.maxuse_con``, ``mjData.maxuse_efc`` are designed to help with this adjustment.
 They keep track of the maximum stack allocation, number of contacts and number of scalar constraints respectively since the last reset.
-So one strategy is to make very large allocation, then monitor these maxuse_XXX statistics during typical simulations, and use them to reduce the allocation.
+So one strategy is to make very large allocation, then monitor these ``maxuse_XXX`` statistics during typical simulations, and use them to reduce the allocation.
 Of course modern computers have so much memory that most users will not bother with such adjustment once they get rid of the out-of-memory errors and warnings, but nevertheless we provide this mechanism for the perfectionist.

-The kinetic and potential energy are computed and stored in mjData.energy when the corresponding flag in mjModel.opt.enableflags is set.
+The kinetic and potential energy are computed and stored in ``mjData.energy`` when the corresponding flag in ``mjModel.opt.enableflags`` is set.
 This can be used as another diagnostic.
 In general, simulation instability is associated with increasing energy.
 In some special cases (when all unilateral constraints, actuators and dissipative forces are disabled) the underlying physical system is energy-conserving.
 In that case any temporal fluctuations in the total energy indicate inaccuracies in numerical integration.
 For such systems the Runge-Kutta integrator has much better performance than the default semi-implicit Euler integrator.

 Finally, the user can implement additional diagnostics as needed.
-Two examples were provided in the code samples testxml.cc and derivative.cc, where we computed model mismatches after save and load, and assessed the accuracy of the numerical derivatives respectively.
+Two examples were provided in the code samples ``testxml.cc`` and ``derivative.cc``, where we computed model mismatches after save and load, and assessed the accuracy of the numerical derivatives respectively.
 Key to such diagnostics is to implement two different algorithms or simulation paths that compute the same quantity, and compare the results numerically.
 This type of sanity check is essential when dealing with complex dynamical systems where we do not really know what the numerical output should be; if we knew